 Errors may occur during the processing of data by the states and territories or at the AlHW.
-Processing errors prior to data supply may be found through the validation checks applied by the AlHW.
-The data supplied for the 2009 Perinatal NMDS by Victoria to prepare this indicator was not the final data.
-Further minor changes to the data are unlikely to produce any detectable change to the indicator.
+Processing errors prior to data supply may be found through the validation checks applied by the Institute.
 This indicator is calculated on data that has been reported to the AlHW.
 Prior to publication, these data are referred back to jurisdictions for review.
-The Institute does not adjust the data to correct for missing values.
+The AlHW does not adjust the data to correct for missing values.
 Note that because of data editing and subsequent updates of State/Territory databases, and because data are being reported by place of residence rather than place of birth the numbers reported for this indicator differ from those in reports published by the states and territories.
 The data are not rounded.

-Data presented by Indigenous status are influenced by the quality and completeness of Indigenous identification of mothers which may differ among jurisdictions.
+Data presented by Indigenous status are influenced by the quality and completeness of Indigenous identification of mothers which is likely to differ among jurisdictions.
 Approximately 0.4 per cent of mothers who gave birth in the reference period had missing Indigenous status information.
 No adjustments have been made for under-identification or missing Indigenous status information and thus jurisdictional comparisons should not be made.